shredtechular/antdimot.github.io/data/ef_init.md

         }
     }

-This data initializer drop (if exists) and create database and finally populate it with categories and products.
+This data initializer drop (if exists), create database and finally populate it with categories and products.

 Now we can add it to our test class.